 What if you want to go bigger than a 4” lift?
 Let’s have a look!

 Biggest Tires on a F250- Biggest Lift (6”)

-So, surprisingly enough, the 6” lift seems to be the most popular lift choice between F250 owners.
+So, surprisingly enough, the 6” lift seems to be the most popular lift choice among F250 owners.
 Probably because there is not much of a price difference between the 4” and the 6” kits, so many owners simply opt for the 6” since you can get away with a lot more wheel options.

 Virtually all the lift kit brands are offered in a 6” so you have plenty to choose from there.

 So, what’s the biggest size you can fit with the 6” lift kit?